-Other than albatross, the island also has penguins, short-tailed shearwaters, silvery gulls, Australia fur seals, Tasmanian skink, etc.
+Other than albatross, the island also has penguins, short-tailed shearwaters, silvery gulls, Australian fur seals, Tasmanian skink, etc.

 28. Plymouth, Montserrat, British Overseas Territory: The Town that got Buried under Volcanic Matter

-Plymouth is a ghost town located on the island of Monsterrat in the Caribbean.
+Plymouth is a ghost town located on the island of Montserrat in the Caribbean.
 The town was abandoned in 1997 when the entire city was buried by volcanic matter.

-While visitors are allowed to visit the Island of Montserrat, the main areas of the Plymouth town are restricted for public access to ensure safety.
+While visitors are allowed to visit the Island of Montserrat, the main areas of the Plymouth town are restricted from public access to ensure safety.

 Visitors can see the town from a distance, from a boat as the volcano continues to bubble and release sulphuric fumes.